To review the corrosion and embrittlement degradation mechanisms of materials in nuclear environments.

 - Nuclear materials: fuel, fuel cladding, moderator/reflector, coolant

 - Structural materials: reactor internals and vessel, piping, valves

-- Part 2: Corrosion and materials degradation problems in the nuclear industry (W. Bogaerts – 1 ECTS)
+- Part 2: Corrosion and materials degradation problems in the nuclear industry (RW.
+Bosch – 1 ECTS)

 Some of these topics are further elaborated during seminars by SCK•CEN experts

 - Part 3: Advanced treatment of irradiation effects in materials: radiation damage mechanisms at microscopic level (E. van Walle – 1 ECTS)